 - Etekcity 2 Pack Portable Outdoor LED Camping Lanterns

-First lets take a look at the camping lanterns, then we’ll talk about how to choose one for you.
-Here is a feature overview of my top 3 overall picks with full reviews and our guide below.
+Let’s take a look at the top rated camping lanterns, then we’ll talk about how to choose one for you in our guide below.

 Camping Lantern Reviews

 - Power: 8 D-cell batteries

 - Lumens: 800

 - Runtime: 20 Hours (high) or 400 Hours (low)

 This large lantern operates on an innovative platform.
 With four individual lanterns attached in a circular pattern to a charging dock, it can be used as a single 360-degree lantern, or four individual lanterns.